LiuElvin/ebay_comp/README.md

 - Our team "jookisthebest" placed 12th out of 887 teams.

+- Incorporated Facebook's RoBERTa model to tokenize German.

+- Includes some manual pre-processing so symbols can be understood.

+- The original scripts are stored elsewhere for accessability and privacy reasons (HuggingFace and Wandb logins).

 - The model trains a token classification model using Hugging Face's Transformers library.
 Here's a more in-depth summary of what the code does:

 1. The datasets library is used to load and handle the dataset.